James Baillie (merchant): Life

 He was M.P. for Horsham, in Sussex, from 1792 for only 18 months.
 There he had seemed to have been beaten at the poll, and so before a petition gave him the seat, he had been appointed British agent to Grenada.
-One is not sure whether he took up that post or where he died.
+It is unclear whether he took up that post or where he died.

 But as Member for Horsham Baillie it is known that he spoke well in favour of the planters (plantation owners) in the slavery debate of 2 April 1792, against Wilberforce's "wild, impracticable, and visionary scheme" of abolition, adding that there was "more wretchedness and poverty in the parish of St. Giles' than in the whole of the British colonies".
 He had his speech published.